To start using the Forum, you need to

-- In the bottom box, type in the two distorted words that are displayed.
+- In the Image Verification box, type in the distorted words that are displayed.

-(This type of image verification is designed to stop automated programs from registering on forums.
-If you can’t make out the words, get another pair by clicking the two arrows – just above the speaker icon)
+(This type of image verification is designed make sure you are a human – that is, to stop automated programs from registering on forums.
+If you can’t make out the words, get another pair by clicking the two arrows, just above the speaker icon)

-Further down the screen you’ll find some ‘additional required information’:
+Further down you’ll find some ‘additional required information’: